Mikaelcope/Daily-Calander/README.md

-# Daily-Calander
+# Daily-Calender
 A daily calender to add events of the day as well as schedule events at specific times.

-## Discription
+## Description
-I have created a url that has a daily scheduler.
-In this dailer scheduler there are alocated timeslots to that of a normal working day.
+I have created a URL that has a daily scheduler.
+In this daily scheduler there are allocated timeslots to that of a normal working day.
 A user has the ability to schedule events of the day such as meetings, activities or events throughout the day.
 The information will also be stored in the local storage.

 ### Installation
 Click on the following link to access the URL: